vjdyofficial/SoundEffectsStudio/README.md

 > This app is built only for Windows.
 It may not be used for macOS, Linux and Android due to limitations in Node Modules.

 > [!TIP]
-> This app is useful for occasions and events with tons of viral and more nostalgic sound effects!
+> - This app is useful for occasions and events with tons of viral and more nostalgic sound effects!
+> - This app is not just more on sound effects, it has a DJ Workstation and Performance Media features to use!
+Good for occasions!
+> - Every ideas I have on my mind is added on the App not just for fun, also have a good time!

 > [!WARNING]
-> Recommended requirements are needed.
+> - Recommended requirements are needed.
 See _System Requirements on this README file_.
+> - Video rendering on Media Deck is using CPU/GPU, which cause video to lag on CPU's with Ultra Power embeddded chipsets.
+Setting Frame Rate to Auto in App Settings will automatically improves video rendering.

 > [!CAUTION]
 > Do NOT run this app in a spare virtual machine with lower specifications.
 It will cause the app to be slower and unresponsive to AudioContect API.